DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 ![caption](img/ThumbNailButtons2.JPG)

-After creating a number of groups and adding images to those groups, your Taggit view will look something like the image below.
-From this view you can click through the groups and through the images in each group.
+After creating a number of groups and adding images to those groups, the Taggit view looks like the image below.
+From this view, you can browse through the groups and through the images in each group.

 ![caption](img/GroupsAndImages.JPG)

-Looking closely at the group list (below) shows that each group has an icon.
-These icons can be changed by the user simply by clicking on the icon and selecting a different one from the list.
+The icons associated with each group were customized by clicking on the icon and selecting different ones from the list.

 ![caption](img/GroupListIcons.JPG)